Frucks/PURDUE-PROJECTS/README.md

 Hi!

 If you're seeing this I probably applied to your company.
-These projects are from all my coding classes, excluding labs (VPython, Verilog, Assembly) and CS 159 (C Programming).
+These projects are from all my coding classes, excluding labs (Assembly, Verilog, VPython) and CS 159 (C Programming).

 ## Advanced C Programming (ECE 264)